scriptabuild/eventstore/docs/defineStore.md

 ```

 `modelDefinition` is an object with the following properties and functions:
-- snapshotConfiguration: object
 - snapshotName: string
-	- createSnapshotData() : object
 - getEventHandlers(logAggregator: object): object
-- createLogAggregator(snapshotData: any): any
+- createLogAggregator(snapshot: any): any
 - createDomainModel(dispatch: function, logAggregator: object)

 ---